pavelkryukov/AoAoAoTT/readme.md

 That has a reason: how would you _adjust_ copy methods, move methods, or destructors if the fields are distributed all around the memory?

-### Vectors have to be sized once

-If SoA data structure is resized, its data must be moved in a very non-trivial manner.
-Instead of having the unexpected side-effect, we forbid resize of vectors which already contain allocated memory.

 ### No in-place methods

 Similarly to the one above, you cannot run `storage[i].some_method()`, as C++ code of `T::some_method` has no actual object to process.
 Instead, you may perform a read-modify-write: